Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model: Conclusions and outlook

 The present work should be seen as a pilot study.
 It can be improved and extended in many respects.
-First let us mention that we performed a preliminary study for $s_{sphere}=0$, which we do not discuss in the main text.
-This study shows that for $s_{sphere}=0$ the performance of the exchange cluster algorithm is worse than for $s_{sphere}=\pm 1$, however still physically relevant results can be obtained.
+Our preliminary study for $s_{sphere}=0$ discussed in section \ref{clustersize} indicates that for $s_{sphere}=0$ the performance of the exchange cluster algorithm is worse than for $s_{sphere}=\pm 1$, however still it seems likely that physically relevant results can be obtained.
 Based on this experience we are confident that the algorithm discussed here can be applied to a variety of experimentally relevant situations.
 E.g. the crossover of boundary universality classes or patterned surfaces.
 In particular also the sphere-sphere geometry should be accessible by the algorithm discussed here.
 One might also check whether the exchange cluster algorithm allows to improve the results for the film geometry that have been obtained so far using standard simulation algorithms.

 One could improve the present study by various means.
 In order to reach larger lattice sizes one might implement the computer program by using the multispin-coding technique.
 To this end one might also try to simulate with a varying lattice resolution: spins far away from the sphere could be replaced by block-spins.
 In order to reduce corrections to scaling one might try to improve the spherical shape of the sphere by tuning the couplings at the surface of the sphere.